bamadesigner/bamadesigner-gatsby/src/content/home.md

 She has worked over twelve years in Higher Education and is the Director of [WPCampus](https://wpcampus.org/), a community and [conferences](https://wpcampus.org/conferences/ "Learn more about WPCampus conferences") focused on using WordPress in the world of Higher Education.

-Rachel created (and moderates) a [Gatsby Groups.io forum](/gatsby/) where web developers discuss, share, support each other, and learn all things Gatsby.
-You are welcome to join.

 She is a maintainer/owner of the [WP Rig](https://wprig.io/) WordPress starter theme.

 Rachel is a member of [IAAP (International Association of Accessibility Professionals)](https://www.accessibilityassociation.org/) and is an impassioned advocate for the importance of online accessibility and universal design.
 [Learn more about online accessibility](/accessibility/).